compat-project/QCG-PilotJob/docs/options.rst

     $ python -m qcg.pilotjob.service --help

-Those options can be passed to QCG-PilotJob Manager in file based interface as command line arguments, or as an argument ``server_args`` during instantiating the LocalManager class.
+Those options can be passed to QCG-PilotJob Manager in batch mode as command line arguments, or as an argument ``server_args`` during instantiating the LocalManager class.

 The full list of currently supported options is presented below.